AcubeSAT/obsidian/docs/Wikis/Mission Control Software.md

 The procedure for **sending a TC** is the following:

-1. Locate the sub-folder of the TC based on the Table IV.
+1. Locate the sub-folder of the TC based on the Table above.
+2. 2.
+Select the values of the configurable Arguments.
+3. Press Send.

 ![Commands](commands.png)

-2. Select the values of the configurable Arguments.
-3. Press Send.

 After sending a TC, a "Resend this Command" option appears, giving the user the ability to re-send the same TC without doing the whole procedure all over again and thus saves time.

 Some ECSS TCs can have multiple parameters as arguments, for example those requesting the value of N parameters, where N is user defined each time.
-However, YAMCS does not support this functionality, so as a workaround these TCs have been configured to always send a predefined number of parameters, lets say X. If the operator needs to get exactly X parameters, they just fill their respective ids.
+However, YAMCS does not support this functionality, so as a workaround these TCs have been configured to **always** send a predefined number of parameters, lets say X. If the operator needs to get exactly X parameters, they just fill their respective ids.
 If however they need only 3, they must input N=3 in the corresponding field, select the desired 3 parameters and fill the rest randomly, as OBC will not really care and simply discard them.

 #### TM-TC Definitions

 - **Housekeeping Structures**
   For the execution of the service **ST[03]**: _Housekeeping_, 4 Housekeeping Structures have been implemented, complying with the _On Board Software_ project.
 Each structure contains a group of parameters which were differentiated by their sampling frequency and subsystem.
 For the creation of the groups, regarding the number of parameters included in each one of them, memory limits were considered.
 These structures are **static and pre‐configured** based on the needs of the Campaign.
-In case new Housekeeping Structures need to be added, the pus.xml file must be modified The final Housekeeping Structures as well as their sampling frequency and structure identification number are shown in Table V.
+In case new Housekeeping Structures need to be added, the pus.xml file must be modified The final Housekeeping Structures as well as their sampling frequency and structure identification number are shown in the Table bellow.

 | Structure               | Structure ID | Sampling Frequency |
 | ----------------------- | ------------ | ------------------ |